recitativonika/ud-sub-minter/readme.md

-# Unstoppable Domain subdomain minter
+# Unstoppable Domains subdomain minter

-Script designed to mass mint subdomains from your main domain (Unstoppable Domain) on the Polygon network.
+Script designed to mass mint subdomains from your main domain [(Unstoppable Domains)](https://unstoppabledomains.com) on the Polygon network.

 ## Features